NASA SELECTS IRVINE CUBESAT STEM PROGRAM FOR FUTURE LAUNCH MISSIONMay 26, 2017

 The selected spacecrafts are eligible for placement on a launch as auxiliary payloads on planned NASA or commercial space flight missions, or deployments from the International Space Station.
 After launch, the satellite will conduct technology demonstrations, scientific investigations, and provide educational benefits to students.

 Nearly a year after coming together, over 125 Irvine high school students are preparing to launch their current CubeSat, called IRVINE01, into low orbit in summer 2017 from a facility based in India.
-Boosted by $150,000 in seed funding from Irvine Public Schools Foundation (IPSF), this multiyear STEM (science, technology, engineering and math) initiative, called the Irvine CubeSat STEM Program, gained velocity thanks to corporate sponsors, including FivePoint, Ingersoll-Rand/Trane, Cisco, Resilient and Microsemi.
+Boosted by $150,000 in seed funding from Irvine Public Schools Foundation (IPSF), this multiyear STEM (science, technology, engineering and math) initiative, called the Irvine CubeSat STEM Program, gained velocity thanks to corporate sponsors, including FivePoint, Ingersoll-Rand/Trane, Google, Cisco, Resilient and Microsemi.

 Even before the official launch of IRVINE01, the Irvine CubeSat program has caught the attention of NASA.
 The agency selected the Irvine CubeSat STEM Program to be eligible for a NASA launch opportunity for IRVINE02, Irvine CubeSat’s second CubeSat mission, which will fly an electric propulsion system that will allow students to acquire technical skills in tracking and communicating with the satellite.